Diora Baird: Career

 In 2004, Baird started earning acting roles on the Drew Carey Show, and in the low budget film Brain Blockers.
 Her breakthrough appearance in a major film was in Wedding Crashers in 2005, which she followed up with roles in Accepted and Hot Tamale.
 In 2006, she appeared in four films, most notably a major role in the horror film The Texas Chainsaw Massacre: The Beginning.

 Baird had featured photo spreads in several magazines including Playboy, FHM, Stuff, Maxim (in which she was ranked #76 on the Maxim magazine Hot 100 of 2007 list, #64 on the Maxim magazine Hot 100 of 2008 list, #76 on the Maxim Magazine Hot 100 of 2011 list, the #17 spot on FHM's top 100 2010, and the #40 spot in 2011), Toro and Esquire (UK).
 She lent her voice to the Scarface video game as one of Tony Montana's possible girlfriends.

 Baird has also guest starred in episodes of Big Day, Shark, The Loop, and Two and a Half Men (the 2009 episode "She'll Still Be Dead at Halftime").
 She starred in the movie 30 Days of Night: Dark Days, directed by Ben Ketai, which is produced by Columbia Pictures and Ghost House Pictures.
 Baird stars in the FEARnet webseries Tea Party Macabre, which is part of the series "Women in Horror Month".
 She also starred in the 2009 comedy Stan Helsing.

 She starred in several videos for the Funny or Die website, including one with Garfunkel and Oates called "Go Running with Chicken" and "Sexy Dark Ages" with Robert Englund.
 She starred in another web video with the comedic duo called "This Party Took a Turn for the Douche".
 In 2010, she appeared in Night of the Demons.
 In February 2011, she starred in a short musical film called "Howlin' for You" for the band The Black Keys.

 She plays a porn star in her 2014 film Beautiful Girl.
 Baird was cast in a recurring role in the Amazon Studios pilot Cocked along with costars Brian Dennehy, Jason Lee, Dreama Walker, and Sam Trammell.
 The show was not picked up for series.
 Baird guest starred in an episode of the Hulu series Casual.

 Personal life

 Baird was married to actor Jonathan Togo from 2013 to 2016; they have one child.

 In 2017, Baird revealed that she was dating comedian Mav Viola.
 Baird told The Advocate magazine that after years of assuming herself to be asexual, she identified as lesbian.
-On December 29, 2017, Baird announced that she and Viola were engaged, though they later split up.
-In June 2025 she gave birth to her second child.
+On December 29, 2017, Baird announced that she and Viola were engaged, but they later split up.
+In 2019, she filed a restraining order against Viola.

+In May 2025, she gave birth to her second child.
+She is married to Ken Nelson, the owner of clothing brand Kaiju017.